dapr/docs/daprdocs/content/en/getting-started/quickstarts/workflow-quickstart.md

 #### `order-processor/Program.cs`

 In the application's program file:
-- The unique order ID is generated
+- The unique workflow order ID is generated
 - The workflow is scheduled
 - The workflow status is retrieved
 - The workflow and the workflow activities it invokes are registered